aplteam/Tatin/docs/FirstStepsWithTatin.md

 * There is one package that has `principal` set to 1: MarkAPL.
 That's because we have explicitly asked for it
 * All other packages got installed because MarkAPL depends on them, either directly or indirectly
-* The URL points to where the packages was loaded from
+* The URL points to where the packages were loaded from

 #### How does a package look like on disk?